 All Lumineux products, including their whitening strips, are designed to help restore balance to your mouth’s microbiome.
 Your mouth contains over 700 species of bacteria, and many of them are beneficial.
 Killing off all that good bacteria throws your oral health out of balance.
 So, they set out to prove that plant and mineral-based oral healthcare products can match the results of leading brands without sacrificing effectiveness or happiness.

-Lumineux products are enamel safe, dentist formulated, and certified non-toxic.
-Their products have all been clinically tested and proven to be safe for use.
+Lumineux says their products are enamel-safe, dentist formulated, clinically tested, and certified non-toxic.
 And since they are widely available, you can find them both online and in person.

 Pros & Cons

 Lumineux is known for using plant-rich formulas that deliver excellent results, and their whitening strips are no exception.
 Though not every aspect is something to rave about.
 Here are the biggest pros and cons of Lumineux Teeth Whitening Strips.